-This written plan is required for all employers with employees under its direction who will enter a permit space.
+This written plan is required for all employers with employees under its direction who will enter a confined space.

-This plan must made available prior to and during entry operations for inspection by employees and their authorized representatives.
+This plan must be made available prior to and during entry operations for inspection by employees and their authorized representatives.

-Prior to beginning work at a jobsite, a competent person must identify all confined spaces in which one or more employees may work and must identify each space that is a permit space.
+Prior to beginning work at a job site, a competent person must identify all confined spaces in which one or more employees may work and must identify each space that is a permit space.